 We are joined again by author and speaker Randy Alcorn, sitting in this week for John Piper.
-We’re calling it Heaven Week.
-In Monday’s episode, #359, Randy you said this: “If there is a new Jerusalem, why not a new Los Angeles, why not a new Chicago, why not a new Paris, why not a new London?”
-And so I want to pick up on that today and ask about travel: Will we travel around and leisurely explore the New Earth?
+We’re calling it “Heaven Week.”
+In Monday’s episode (episode 359), Randy, you said this: “If there is a new Jerusalem, why not a new Los Angeles, why not a new Chicago, why not a new Paris, why not a new London?”
+So I want to pick up on that today and ask about travel.
+Will we travel around and leisurely explore the new earth?
 Assuming there are cities, will we travel to them?
 And will we travel to other planets and explore the universe?

 So will we run?
-Well, probably faster than we have ever been able to run, not getting us tired.
+Well, we will probably run faster than we have ever been able to run, not getting as tired.
 Of course, we will still be finite.
-So some people suggest that they see Jesus in the resurrection appearing and suddenly in rooms where the disciples are present and so people speculate, well, maybe we will be able to do that, transport Star Trek like, you know, without the transporter to another location.
-That is possible, although that is also possible that that is something that is limited to Jesus that he the God man who has a fully human body yet at the same time still has properties of deity that we don’t have, maybe he will be able to do that and we won’t.
+So some people suggest that, because they see Jesus in the resurrection appearing suddenly in rooms where the disciples are present (see Luke 24:28–43), maybe we will be able to do that — transport Star Trek-like without the transporter to another location.
+That is possible, although it is also possible that only Jesus can do that — that he, the God-man who has a fully human body, yet at the same time still has properties of deity that we don’t have, will be able to do that and we won’t.

-But whether we would travel someplace even in space travel to explore the universe, because it is new heavens and new earth.
-There is the old heavens and we are not just talking about... we are not talking primarily about heaven the dwelling place of God.
-We are talking about the physical celestial heavens, what we think of as outer space.

-And I remember as a young Christian, as a teenager having a telescope and looking at the great galaxy of Andromeda three million light years away and all these billions of hundreds of billions of stars and thinking: Wow, wouldn’t it be great some day to go there?
-And then later I became a Christian and I was looking through and I thought I had read about the new heavens and the new earth and I thought: Maybe one day I will go to the praise an glory of God.
+But will we explore the universe, because we are talking about the new heavens and new earth?
+When we talk about “the old heavens,” we are not talking primarily about heaven, the dwelling place of God.
+We are talking about the physical, celestial heavens — what we think of as outer space.
+I remember as a teenager having a telescope and looking at the great galaxy of Andromeda three million light years away and all these hundreds of billions of stars and thinking, “Wow, wouldn’t it be great someday to go there?”
+And then later I became a Christian, and I was looking through the Bible, and I had read about the new heavens and the new earth, and I thought, “Maybe one day I will go to the praise and glory of God.”

-I think the whole concept of a bucket list is entirely understandable for people who believe that this is the only life they will ever live, that after they die they no longer exist or who believe that after they die, ok, maybe they will sill exist, but they will be a ghost forever and won’t have actual bodies, which means for us as Christians, we should be the last people to think in terms of the bucket list.
-Now there is a distinguishing between the bucket list and having some things I would like to do with my wife and family.
-Ok, well, that is fine, of course.
-But if it is the bucket list in the sense of: Hey, I am going to kick the bucket and this is my only opportunity as a physical person to do things in a physical world, that is utterly and completely unbiblical, contradicted start to finish from 1 Corinthians 15 and every passage that speaks of the resurrection and eternal life.
+I think the whole concept of a bucket list is entirely understandable for people who believe that this is the only life they will ever live — that after they die, they no longer exist or who believe that after they die, they will still exist, but they will be a ghost forever and won’t have actual bodies.
+But as Christians, we should be the last people to think in terms of the bucket list.
+Now, we can distinguish between a bucket list and having some things I would like to do with my wife and family.
+That is fine, of course.
+But if by “bucket list” we mean, “Hey, I am going to kick the bucket and this is my only opportunity as a physical person to do things in a physical world,” that is utterly and completely unbiblical — contradicted from start to finish in 1 Corinthians 15 and in every passage that speaks of the resurrection and eternal life.